PromyLOPh/xmclib/XMCLib/examples/XMC4800_series/VADC/VADC_MEASUREMENT/Readme.txt

 c.
 Add g_num_interrupts to the watch window
 d.
 Run the application.
 e.
 Watch g_num_interrupts steadily increment
 f.
-Rotate the potentiometer and watch the conversion result change.
+Attach a variable voltage source at P14_1 and observe the voltage in the terminal.

 How to modify the application
 ==============================